Skip to Main Content

 How can it help with research integrity?

-Figshare not only offers research data visibility, but it also offers it security - when it comes to verification, provability, and "FAIR data principles", data repositories like Figshare are crucial in supporting your publications and securing the integrity of your research long into the future.
+Figshare not only offers research data visibility, but it also offers data security - when it comes to verification, provability, and "FAIR data principles", data repositories like Figshare are crucial in supporting your publications and securing the integrity of your research long into the future.
 It offers version control that allows you to track changes to your data post-publication, and all work is stored on Amazon AWS S3 servers located in Australia that perform regular, systematic data integrity checks.